AssarMarkstrom/sphinx-documentation-DA4002/README.md

-Seperate repo to generate documentation for DA4002-Project (fork).
+Documentation with sphinx for DA4002-Project (fork).